Treasury Secretary says having good trade talks in China

 James McGregor, chairman of PR giant APCO Worldwide’s greater China region, told Reuters there was a “very strong possibility” the talks would not avert the implementation of tariffs.

-However, the U.S. side may be able to convince China the United States has fundamentally shifted tack on trade relations.
+However, the U.S. side may be able to convince China the United States has fundamentally shifted tack on trade relations, he added.

-“I don’t think there are a lot of illusions in America that you can make China change,” McGregor said, noting the “Made in China 2025” plan to upgrade domestic manufacturing, viewed with suspicion abroad as an import substitution scheme, is a key initiative rolled out under Xi.

-“The idea is how do we readjust the interface with China to protect America, American innovation and American companies.
-If protecting what’s on your side of the equation incentivises China to do things differently, then that’s a win,” he said.

 U.S. Trade Representative Robert Lighthizer said on Tuesday it was not his objective to change China’s economic system, but that he would try to find ways to limit the damage it causes to the United States and open it further for U.S. companies.